-Resolution 2013-28 was adopted by the Board of County Commissioners on April 28, 2015, which modified the fixed route fee schedule.
+Resolution 2013-28 was amended by the Board of County Commissioners on April 28, 2015, which modified the fixed route fee schedule.
 The Board of County Commissioners approved fares are shown in Table 2-2.
+A description of the changes is provided after the table.